-TU Student Financial Services encourages students to pursue all available types of financial aid (including grants, scholarships, federal loans, and employment) before borrowing a private loan.
+TU’s Student Financial Services encourages students to pursue all available sources of financial aid first, including grants, scholarships, federal loans, and employment before borrowing a private loan.

-We are providing you a current and comprehensive list with parameters of all private loan lenders commonly used and chosen by our student population within the past three years.
+We are providing you a current and comprehensive list with parameters of all lenders commonly used and chosen by our student population within the past three years.

-*Eligibility requirements may include, but are not limited to, attending at least half-time, making Satisfactory Academic Progress (SAP), being currently enrolled, becoming a member, etc. It is in your best interest to check the private loan lender’s website for specific requirements BEFORE applying with the lender.
-If the private loan lender’s requirements are not met, the school will not certify the approved private loan.
+*Eligibility requirements may include, but are not limited to, attending at least half-time, making Satisfactory Academic Progress (SAP), being currently enrolled, becoming a member, etc. It is in your best interest to check the lender’s website for specific requirements before applying for a loan.
+If the lender’s requirements are not met, the school will not certify the approved private loan.